nixpkgs-architecture/pkgs-modules/use-cases/Separate-interface-from-implementation.md

 Scenario 3: Mixing different implementations
 Carl wants to build a python project with dependencies.
 Some of the dependencies are defined by a lock file and are not available from nixpkgs.
 Carl would like to build some of the packages using poetry2nix while mixing in other existing package from nixpkgs seamlessly.

+Scenario 4: Upgrading a package
+Dave does some refactoring to the Emacs Nix expression in Nixpkgs, but it's reverted because it breaks things for some users who were doing some `.override*` on Emacs.
+Dave would like to know what parts of the Emacs Nix expression should be considered an "interface".
 ## Current problems

 **Non-composable implementations**: Different implementations like the one from nixpkgs and out of tree packaging libraries (eg. lang2nix) are often incompatible.
 They often cannot be easily combined and there is a lock-in to a certain tool.
 For example, if poetry2nix is used for python, the user cannot simply inherit all the well-maintained build logic from nixpkgs.
 The logic from nixpkgs has to be duplicated manually, by individual users or the tools community.